Does the church of Christ believe in and follow the Bible?

 The elders are considered shepherds or overseers who serve the members; however, all Christians remain under the headship of Christ according to the New Testament.

 Serving under the two elders are two deacons, similarly appointed based on the Bible’s pre-requisites (1 Timothy 3:8-10).
-The spiritual needs of the members and community are also supported by various other teachers, evangelists, ministers and ministry coordinators.
+The spiritual needs of the members and community are also supported by various other teachers, evangelists, ministers and ministry leads and coordinators.

 Get to know more about these leaders in the “Get to Know Us” and “Our Ministries” sections of this website.